What is schizophrenia?

 What are the potential complications of schizophrenia?

-Schizophrenia cannot be cured.
-It is usually a lifelong condition, though treatment can help control the symptoms.
+Schizophrenia is often a lifelong condition, though treatment can help control the symptoms.
 Because schizophrenia is a complicated illness, it can be difficult to tell how the disease will progress or what complications will arise.